Not Human Subject Research (NHSR) Self-Determination

 Reviewing the competence or qualifications of health care professionals, evaluating practitioner and provider performance, health plan performance, conducting training programs in which students, trainees, or practitioners in areas of health care learn under supervision to practice or improve their skills as health care providers, training of non-health care professionals, accreditation, certification, licensing, or credentialing activities.

-Publication: Often, a case report will be presented or published outside of the covered entity.
-Publications describe the activity as a case report, do not use the term "research" and cite evidence that IRB approval is not required.
+Publication: Publications describe the activity as a "case report", do not use the term "research" and cite evidence of the Not Human Subject Research Self-Determination.

 VS.